A kid-approved way to avoid toxic air — and keep lungs + brains healthy.

 • Active travel: help improve local air quality by walking, cycling or taking public transport, rather than driving.

-Thanks to all the wonderful year 4 Clean Air Experts who came up with low pollution route ideas and produced many of the lovely drawings for this map.
-Here is some of the artwork from their pollution and map class.
+Thanks to all the wonderful year 4 and 5 pupils in Stoke Newington and Bow who have up produced many of the lovely drawings on these maps.
+Here is some of the artwork from their pollution and map classes.